macieklamberski/feedsmith/README.md

 > [!IMPORTANT]
 >
-> You're viewing the README for the next version of Feedsmith, which is in the final stages of development.
+> You're viewing the README for the next version of Feedsmith (v2.0), which includes major improvements and breaking changes.
 While the codebase is stable, the API may still undergo slight changes.
-For production use, it is recommended to use the latest stable version, 1.9.0:
+This version is currently only available through the `next` channel for early testing.
+For production use, it is recommended to use the latest stable version.
 > ```bash
+> npm install feedsmith@latest # Stable version 1.9.0
-> npm install feedsmith@1.9.0
+> npm install feedsmith@next   # Development version 2.0.0-next.x
 > ```

 [Features](#supported-formats)